 These figures are only indicative.
 They’ll vary slightly, depending on your car’s suspension geometry and whether it is front-wheel driven or rear-wheel driven.

 The most creative (functional) camber angles are on NASCAR race cars.
-Because of how the oval track maintains a single-sided, banked profile, racers use negative camber on one side and positive on the other.
+Because of how the oval track maintains a single-sided, banked profile, racers use positive camber on one side and negative on the other.
 This is called cross camber.

 Most vehicles have a slight amount of positive camber by default; this makes them easier to steer and more stable over bumpy roads.
 Negative camber, on the other hand, is used to help cars to grip the road better while cornering.